JoeM-RP/WebViewRendererSample/README.md

 # WebViewRendererSample

-A small POC demonstratign how to launch SFSafariView and Chrome Custom Tabs from a shared Xamarin.Forms application
+A small POC demonstrating how to launch SFSafariView and Chrome Custom Tabs from a shared Xamarin.Forms application